 - Select the 1st (8GB) Disk as the primary boot device.

-- Select "Next" when ready.
+- Select Next when ready.

 Under the Management section, these settings can be left to the default, and can be skipped.

-After a review of the config, select "Create VM" to deploy.
+After a review of the config, select Create VM to deploy.

-With the instance created, right click on it's name and select "Power On".
+With the instance created, right-click on its name and select Power On.

 Step 4: Commission the Canary on your Console

-On your Console, you should see a pop up to confirm your new Canary.
+On your Console, you should see a pop-up to confirm your new Canary.

-2. Click Add Canary.
+- Click Add Canary.

 Your Canary will boot and connect back to your Console.
 This may take a minute or two.

-You can set up your Canary from within your Console using the remote management by following the guide found here.
+You can set up your Canary from within your Console using remote management by following the guide found here.